 Ozone is a blue-colored gas that’s made up of three oxygen atoms.
 Ozone is useful in swimming pools because it effectively kills and inactivates bacteria, parasites, and viruses.
 Ozone is a good oxidizer, meaning it can chemically destroy contaminants in the water.

-Ozone sanitizes your pool water thru the pool’s filtering system.
+Ozone sanitizes your pool water through the pool’s filtering system.
 Once the circulated water is returned to the pool or spa, Ozone is present at a very low and safe concentration.
 Because it does not maintain a residual disinfectant, another chemical, like chlorine or bromine, should be added to the pool to ensure the water is completely sanitized and safe for swimming.

 Ozone Generators for Pool Care